LFriede/x64dbg-updater/README.md

 ## Installation

 Since this plugin depends on the [x64dbg Plugin Manager](https://github.com/horsicq/x64dbg-Plugin-Manager), the easiest way to install it is to install the plugin manager and let it download the x64dbg_updater package.

+On the first launch with this plugin installed the configuration dialog pops up.
+It's important to enter the path to the `base` directory of the Plugin Manager because the updater needs to find `x64plgmnrc.exe`.

 ## Build